Walmart sells majority stake in Seiyu, nearly exiting Japan

 “We look forward to accelerating digital transformation of Seiyu brick and mortar retail, and further merging the best of offline and online retail,” Kazunori Takeda, Rakuten’s group executive vice president, said in a statement.

-Reporting by Ritsuko Ando and Chris Gallagher; Editing by Lincoln Feast and Muralikumar Anantharaman
+Reporting by Ritsuko Ando and Chris Gallagher, additional reporting by Uday Sampath; Editing by Lincoln Feast and Muralikumar Anantharaman

 Our Standards: The Thomson Reuters Trust Principles.